Safe Harbor Statement

 Excess tax benefits or deficiencies recognized from our accounting for share-based awards impact our reported earnings.

 In 2017, we adopted Accounting Standards Update (ASU) 2016-09, Improvements to Employee Share-Based Payment Accounting.
 Our projections of financial statement impacts related to ASU 2016-09 are subject to several assumptions which can vary significantly, including our estimated share price and the period that our employees will exercise vested stock options.
-Excess tax benefits or deficiencies recognized under ASU 2016-09 vary from quarter to quarter and past results may not be indicative of future results.

 The cost of servicing our debt could reduce our profitability if interest rates remain at elevated levels.